Nelson-iitp/Kookie3/README.md

 ## Installation

 Kookie3 is stand-alone, no installation required.
+You can compile from source code or use pre-compiled binaries available in zip format.

 * [Download](https://github.com/Nelson-iitp/Kookie3/raw/main/Kookie3/Kookie3.zip) and Extract zip